keisku/kubectl-explore/README.md

 Examples:

-# Find the field explanation from supported API resources.
+# Fuzzy-find the field explanation from supported API resources.
 kubectl explore

-# Find the field explanation from "pod"
+# Fuzzy-find the field explanation from "pod"
 kubectl explore pod

-# Find the field explanation from "node.spec"
+# Fuzzy-find the field explanation from "node.spec"
 kubectl explore pod.spec.containers

-# Find the field explanation from supported API resources in the selected cluster.
+# Fuzzy-find the field explanation from supported API resources in the selected cluster.
 kubectl explore --context=onecontext

 Flags: